ccd-utexas/binstarsolver/README.rst

 binstarsolver
 =============

-Estimate physical quantities of an eclipsing, spectroscopic binary star system from observed lightcurves and radial velocities.
+Estimate physical quantities of a binary star system from observed quantities.

 Description
 -----------